replexica/replexica/CONTRIBUTING.md

 pnpm replexica --help # this command will use the current cli code + demo config from ./package/i18n.json
 ```

-Feel free to ask questions on our [Discord server](https://replexica.com/go/discord)!
+Feel free to ask questions on our [Discord server](https://lingo.dev/go/discord)!

 ## Issues

 If you find a bug, please create an Issue and we'll triage it.

-- Please search [existing Issues](https://github.com/replexica/replexica/issues) before creating a new one
+- Please search [existing Issues](https://github.com/lingodotdev/lingo.dev/issues) before creating a new one
 - Please include a clear description of the problem along with steps to reproduce it.
 Exact steps with screenshots and urls really help here
 - Before starting work on an issue, please comment on it and wait for it to be assigned to you.
 This prevents multiple people from working on the same issue simultaneously
-- Let's discuss implementation details in the issue comments or Discord before starting work, to ensure alignment between contributors and the Replexica team
+- Let's discuss implementation details in the issue comments or Discord before starting work, to ensure alignment between contributors and the Lingo.dev team

 ## Pull Requests